dogadogan/InfraredTags/README.md

 ### Important: QR code detection
  - All the demo code above for detecting QR codes uses [Dynamsoft Barcode Reader (DBR)](https://www.dynamsoft.com/barcode-reader/overview/) in the backend.
 Our code comes with a 1-day public trial license which must be renewed after expiration.
  - If you do not renew the license, you will get only partial decoding of messages.
- - To update the license key navigate to the dbr_decode.py file for each demo and change the license key variable (line 4 of dbr_decode.py).
+ - To update the license key navigate to the dbr_decode.py file, after obtainign a new license from Dynamsoft, for each demo and change the license key variable (line 4 of dbr_decode.py).

 ## #4 Setting up the USB Webcam